renaudallard/multistream/README.md

 on an **x86_64 machine, a KVM-enabled host, or a physical device** over `adb`.
 Everything that does not need an Android runtime is verified here (build to a working APK + the JVM tests above).

-## Reverse-engineering inputs

-`tmp/` (git-ignored) holds the decompiled manifests and extracted inner APKs used to verify deep links and, in later milestones, the catalog APIs. `jadx` and `mitmproxy` are installed on demand when the search milestones begin.

 ## Legal / personal use

 For personal use with your own accounts.
-Reverse-engineering these services' private APIs may violate their terms of service.
 The app never bypasses DRM — playback always happens inside the official app;
 multistream only queries catalogs and fires a deep-link intent.